hbc/NGS_Data_Analysis_Course/lessons/02_searching_files.md

 Redirecting is not super intuitive, but it's really powerful for stringing together these different commands, so you can do whatever you need to do.

-The philosophy behind these command line programs is that none of them really do anything all that impressive.
+The philosophy behind these commands is that none of them really do anything all that impressive.
 BUT when you start chaining them together, you can do some really powerful things really efficiently.
 If you want to be proficient at using the shell, you must